 Today, given the ever-increasing choice of suppliers, and limited attention spans of B2B buyers, the only way to thrive in international markets is to design marketing and sales processes around the way customers buy.

-This is called “the buyer’s journey”.
+This is called “the buyer’s journey” and it is essential element of inbound marketing.

 Let’s start with a brief overview of how the B2B buyers of today make their purchases.